-The FCM in concert with the CFT (if applicable) needs to make a determination as to appropriate case closure.
+The FCM in concert with the CFT needs to make a determination as to appropriate case closure.
 The following are some factors that may be relevant in making this decision:

-- 1. The parents have an understanding of child safety measures and their ability to sustain safety over time. - 2.
-The parents have developed a plan and identified resources to manage child safety over time - 3.
-The FCM is able to observe firsthand the changed behaviors, conditions or circumstances in the family that led to DCS intervention, and the changes in protective capacity.
+1. The parents have an understanding of child safety measures and their ability to sustain safety over time;

-- 4. The FCM has received progress reports from service providers, which contain recommendations for case closure. - 5.
-Identified safety concerns are no longer occurring or are consistently managed by the parents. - 6.
-The Safety Assessment indicates the child is "safe" and the Risk Assessment indicates a low or moderate level of risk for abuse or neglect. - 7.
+- The parents have developed a plan and identified resources to manage child safety over time; - The FCM is able to observe firsthand the changed behaviors, conditions or circumstances in the family that led to DCS intervention, and the changes in protective capacity; - 4.
+The FCM has received progress reports from service providers, stating that the service providers are in agreement with the decision to close the case and express confidence that the family will live safely and successfully without further DCS involvement; - 5.
+Identified safety concerns are no longer occurring or are consistently managed by the parents; - 6.
+The Risk and Safety Reassessment indicates the child is "safe" and the Risk and Safety Reassessment indicates a low or moderate level of risk for abuse or neglect; - 7.
 The family has achieved case goals.
-The family and individual members' behaviors indicate the desired outcomes have been obtained. - 8.
+The family and individual members' behaviors indicate the desired outcomes have been obtained; and - 8.
 Family functioning has improved to a minimally acceptable level.
 This is evidenced by the ability of the person(s) responsible for the child's health, safety, and wellbeing and other family members to demonstrate a commitment to protect the child and the presence of effective protective behaviors within the family.